 Different types of user accounts

-These include, for example, course and conference accounts, guest accounts and paid user accounts.
+These include, for example, limited user accounts, jointly used group user accounts and administrator and main user accounts.

 More detailed instructions on the various accounts are available from IT Helpdesk (the contact details can be found at the end of each help page).